HuffordLab/Hufnagel_et_al._Teosinte_Hybrid_Zones/Data/README.md

 "cbTeloHapmixProbs.txt" is the file containing HAPMIX ancestry probabilities for the CBG population Teloloapan

+"chosenCentCoords2.txt" contains the centromere coordinates used for masking

 "ebPasoHapmixProbs.txt" is the file containing HAPMIX ancestry probabilities for the EBG population Paso Morelos

 "sgChilpHapmixProbs.txt" is the file containing HAPMIX ancestry probabilities for the SGG population Chilpancingo